 Taking breaks from work is important.
 Put these events in your schedule.
 Do this even if it is something that doesn’t really need to be scheduled, like going for a run.

 If I know I am going to be doing something fun in the evening, it makes me that much more motivated to get all of my tasks done during the day.
 On the other hand, if I have a whole day (and evening) to do something, I sometimes find myself procrastinating and doing that task at 1 AM!

 Yeah, just like Captain Kirk did.
 Keeping a log is a good idea, especially when you’re working alone.

 It is true that in the short term, keeping a log reduces your productivity slightly.
 But so many times, I figure out how to do something only to forget how I did it a month later.
 It’s at those times, my log is like gold.

 When you work alone, you can’t poke your head over the cubicle wall and ask your co-worker “do you remember how to…?”

-I used to use a simple text file for my log, but I now use Evernote (and love it).
+I used to use a simple text file for my log, but switched to Evernote, then now OneNote.
 Use whatever medium you like.

 9. Haste Makes Waste/Don’t Multitask

 I think one of the great pleasures and advantages of working from home is that you decide how long you want to spend on a task, without anyone questioning why a task is taking so long.
 So many times when I worked for big companies, I felt like I didn’t have enough time to really “do it right”.
 I was forced to just get the damn thing out the door ASAP.
 The result was sometimes sloppy and often unsatisfying.

 Now, I find that I can take the time I need to do a good job, as long as I tell the customer upfront what the schedule is.
 I don’t need to create insane schedules to motivate myself.
 I create schedules that give me time to do it right.